Skip to main content

 Configuring

-Open Settings > AI Safety to manage rules per space.
+Open Settings > AI safety to manage rules per space.
 Add patterns, change policies, scope file paths to specific computers.
 Changes take effect immediately.